DanArthur99/Milestone-Project-1.Panic-Switch-Website/README.md

 * [Am I Responsive?](https://ui.dev/amiresponsive) - Used to create the multi-screen image you see at the start of this document.
 * [CloudConvert](https://cloudconvert.com/webp-converter) - To convert JPEG images into WEBP format
 * [Compress-Or-Die] (https://compress-or-die.com/webp) - Image File Compressor
+* Chrome Developer Tools - Used for testing features and responsiveness
+  * Lighthouse - Extension of dev tools used.
+Gives a score on site performance, accessibiliity, search engine optimization, and best practices in code.

+### Features

+### Accessibility

 ## Deployment & Local Development

+### Deployment

+### Local Development

 ## Testing